imdivyachoudhary/Ping-Pong-Game/README.md

 # Ping-Pong-Game

-A simple two user ans single system Ping-Pong Game.
+A simple single system, two players Ping-Pong Game.
 - Press Enter to start playing game.
 - One Rod can be moved using keys "A" and "D"
 - Another Rod can be moved using keys "Left Arrow" and "Right Arrow".